gabrielcc2/TestsForScanVariantsWithLMS/README.md

 To run it you need a file consisting or a list of floats.

-To compile use gcc with options -std=c99 -pthread.*
+To compile use gcc with options -std=c99 -pthread

+(Note that G++ doesnt accept our parallel code, since we do a definition of functions from within another functions.
+This was our decision so as to allow the new functions to access local variables.

+To change this would require a more elaborate post-processing scheme than the one we've developed.)

 To run the C program you pass as input, in the command line: fileName numTuples compareValue numThreads.
 If not parallelized, numThreads should be 0.
 If parallelized, numThreads should start at 1.